Skip to content

 MultCloud (founded 2012, Hong Kong) is a web-based platform for transferring, syncing, and managing files across 30+ cloud services.
 It is subscription-based and routes all data through MultCloud's servers.

-Blober is a local-first desktop application that transfers data directly between your machine and cloud providers - no middleman, no subscription, no data caps.
+Blober is a local-first desktop application that transfers data directly between your machine and cloud providers, with no middleman, no subscription, and no data caps.

 Both tools target non-technical users who want cloud-to-cloud transfers without writing scripts.
 The difference lies in architecture, pricing, and trust.